 Identifying Attributes

 - Brainstorming: Brainstorm a list of potential attributes for each entity.
+Consider the characteristics or properties that are relevant to the entity.

 - Avoid redundancy: Avoid redundant entities and attributes to ensure that the database is normalized.